dotnet/docs/docs/core/compatibility/index.md

 - ❌ **DISALLOWED: Adding a member to an interface**

-  Unless you provide a define an implementation, adding a new member to an interface is a breaking change.
+  Unless you provide an implementation, adding a new member to an interface is a breaking change.
 For more information about default implementations, see [Update interfaces with default interface methods in C# 8.0](../../csharp/whats-new/tutorials/default-interface-methods-versions.md).

 - ❌ **DISALLOWED: Changing the value of a public constant or enumeration member**